polyfy/polylith/readme.md

 This documentation aims to be a practical guide to this tool with lots of code examples.
 We encourage you to follow the code examples and try it out yourself.
-We will guide you through the steps of creating a workspace with projects composed of components, bases and libraries and how to work with them from the development project.
+We will guide you through the steps of creating a workspace with projects composed of components, bases and libraries and how to work with them from the development environment.

 We will give a short introduction to `tools.deps` and how to use build scripts to create depolyable artifacts.
 We will show how `git` is used to tag the code